magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 thing!’
 And so I lived with Dhamma.

 In truth it’s all uncertain, but our desires want things to be certain.
 What can we do?
 We must be patient.
-The most important thing is patient endurance.
+The most important thing is *khanti,* patient endurance.
 Don’t throw out the Buddha, what I call ‘uncertainty’ – don’t throw that away.

 Sometimes I’d go to see old religious sites with ancient monastic buildings, designed by architects, built by craftsmen.
 In some places